 - User-configurable scaling, filtering and units of measure

-- Optional wired and wireless outputs for networking
+- Optional wired outputs for networking

 The CDI 5400 is commonly used for monitoring of compressor-room output and distribution lines in medium to large-sized facilities.
 It is also used for point-of-use monitoring in industrial processes that use large amounts of compressed air.

 Number of Rings

 Metric Aluminum, Sch.
 40 Steel, Type L Copper